nuwave/lighthouse/docs/master/api-reference/directives.md

 ) on FIELD | FRAGMENT_SPREAD | INLINE_FRAGMENT
 ```

-### Examples
+This directive is part of the [GraphQL spec](https://graphql.github.io/graphql-spec/June2018/#sec--include).
+**It is a meant to be used by clients and should not be included in your schema.**

 The [@skip](#skip) directive may be provided for fields, fragment spreads, and inline fragments, and allows for conditional
 exclusion during execution as described by the if argument.

-In this example experimentalField will only be queried if the variable \$someTest has the value `false`.
+In this example, `experimentalField` will only be queried if the variable `$someTest` has the value `false`.

 ```graphql
 query myQuery($someTest: Boolean) {